 The appliance has a front monitor allowing us to spray water from inside the cabin with joystick control, it also carries CABA (Compressed Air Breathing Apparatus), rural fire-fighting tools (rake-hoe’s, shovels) as well as lengths of hose, branches and draughting equipment – used to obtain water from a static water supply (ie. swimming pool, dam) and fill the tank).

 Because the tanker’s pump is not run off a P.T.O (Powered Take Off), the tanker can drive and pump at the same time.
 This allows crews to attack a fire from either on the ground, or on the back of the truck.

-Being a rural fire-fighting appliance, during the warmer months, this tanker can often be sent away as part of a strike team, with other makes and models of tankers to big campaign fires.
+Being a rural fire-fighting appliance, during the warmer months, this tanker can often be sent away as part of a strike team, with other makes and models of tankers to large campaign fires.